spel987/PolyUploader/README.md

 #### If you'd like an application installation setup :

-- Modify `package.json` with a configuration similar to this one for the "build" part :
+- Modify `package.json` with a configuration similar to this one for the `build` part :

 ```json
   "build": {